 Now that you have that in mind, imagine yourself as a 13 year old.

-In the early 1900s, Daniel Carter Beard taught 13 and 14 year old boys how to survive in the woods, and he taught them how to do so if they were equipped with nothing more than what they carried on their bodies.
+In the early 1900s, Daniel Carter Beard taught 13 and 14 year old boys how to survive in the woods, and he taught them how to do so if they were equipped with nothing more than what they carried on their bodies – that is, their every day carry.

 In fact, I would suspect that a well-trained Scout from his troop could have survived the wilderness armed with nothing but his jack-knife and belt axe.

-Now, he called these essential tools “A Buckskin Man’s Pocket”, noting that the “pocket” covered the entire body, but it covered everything that a properly trained person needed to survive in the wilderness, summer or winter.
+Now, he called these essential tools “A Buckskin Man’s Pocket”, not an every day carry, noting that the “pocket” covered the entire body, but it covered everything that a properly trained person needed to survive in the wilderness, summer or winter.

 This old time Scoutmaster wrote an amazing book for Scouts called The American Boy’s Handy Book in 1918, and began it by teaching readers how to start a fire – without matches.